 —Not this time, Roy says. —People around here aren't going to want their little playground spoiled by developers.

 —It's too late, Hampden says, now sorrowful. —I know what you're saying.
 But the people around here you're talking about don't even own their houses anymore.
 Most of 'em sold them off to the association and leased them back.
 Some kind of tax angle, I think.

-With a sluggishness that verges on menace, Roy says, —So what you're telling me is that you're selling this house.
+With a sluggishness verging on menace, Roy says, —So what you're telling me is you're selling this house.
 To the tourists.
 You're selling Miranda's house out from under her.